-Empresas Copec's purpose invites all its employees to contrib- In 2024, initiatives were promoted to socialize the corporate purpose, strengthen leadership, respond to the job profiles corporate values put people at the center, with a focus on their required by the industry and incorporate young professionals
+Empresas Copec's purpose invites all its employees to contrib- In 2024, initiatives were promoted to socialize the corporate purpose, strengthen leadership, respond to the job profiles required by the industry and incorporate young professionals with technical specialization.

 As of December 31, 2024, Empresas Copec and its subsidiaries employed 43,046 people.
 This figure represents an increase of 7% compared to 2023, due to the incorporation of Streat Burger and Fiordosur to the scope of the indicator.
 Of the total, 87% have permanent contracts and 13% have fixed-term contracts, work or task contracts or honorary contracts.